handyc/klurp/README.md

 - Documentation is being improved.
 - new engine tests
 - new tutorials
-- article on proof of concept coming soon
+- article on proof of concept coming soon....

-A new release for Klurp is planned for October 2023.

 ![i](https://openphilology.eu/media/pages/news/524279882-1558970201/newsdatech2019.05.png)